Fedozie/glasp-documentation/README.md

 ![Installing Glasp - Step Ib](./images/installation-s1-b.jpeg)

 #### **2. Step II -  Installing the Glasp extension to your browser**
-After being redirected to Glasp's page on your browser's web store, click on the button to add it to your browser and install it.
+After being redirected to the Glasp page on your browser's web store, click on the button to add it to your browser and install it.

 ![Installing Glasp - Step IIa](./images/installation-s2-a.jpeg)